w3c/wai-quick-start/source/writing2.html.erb.md

 <%= related_issues 114 %>
 {:/}

-Ensure that where action is required, such as on forms, instructions and guidance are clear and simple.
+Ensure that instructions and guidance are clear and simple when action is required, such as on forms.
 Provide links to related activities to help readers who may be lost.
-Avoid technical language when problems arise, such as in form errors.
+Avoid technical language when problems arise, for example, in form errors.

 {::nomarkdown}
 <%= example :start %>